 Skip to Main Content

-Finding books: Finding books on a topic
+How to find books: Finding books on a topic

 Going beyond your reading list

-Later on in your studies you will be asked to find information on a topic for your own essays, seminar presentations, and your dissertation.
+Later on in your studies, you will be asked to find information on a topic for your own essays, seminar presentations, and your dissertation.
 Follow the tips below for help on finding relevant sources.

 Using the Enterprise catalogue